Branding & Niching: are they just a waste of time?

 Business Branding & Niching Mistake Number 1: It’s not important

-The first situation was when I was speaking to a Health & Wellness Coach during one of my Business Breakthrough Strategy Sessions.
+The first situation was when I was speaking to a Health & Wellness Coach.
 She had been struggling to get more clients for quite some time and was at her wits end.

 A few years prior she had invested thousands of dollars with a business coach and internet marketer and had worked closely with them to implement a number of things within her business.